raspberrypilearning/gpio-music-box/en/step_5.md

 [[[rpi-gui-idle-opening]]]

-- The first stage of creating the instruments of your music box is to get Python to play a few of the samples you have copied.
+- The first stage of creating the instruments of your music box is to test to see if Python can play a few of the samples you have copied.

 [[[generic-python-playing-sound-files]]]